Convolutional Neural Network-based Efficient Dense Point Cloud Generation using Unsigned Distance Fields: Discussion and conclusion

 In this work, we introduced the LightNDF neural network architecture for dense point cloud generation.
-The proposed architecture significantly outperforms the state-of-the-art NDF architecture in terms of model parameter count, and also provides slightly better quality of generated dense point clouds.
-Smaller model size reduces inference time by 36\%, which we regard as an important development towards wider adoption of neural implicit models for 3D point cloud completion and densification.
-As future work we plan to study means for reducing computation time of the 3D convolutions present in the LightNDF encoder.
+The proposed architecture outperforms the state-of-the-art architectures NDF and GIFS in terms of model parameter count, inference time, and quality of generated dense point clouds.
+We regard especially the reduction in inference time as an important development towards wider adoption of neural implicit models for 3D point cloud completion and densification.
+As future work we plan to study means for reducing computation time of the 3D convolutions present in the LightNDF encoder, and extend the approach towards generation of meshes.